JuliaSmoothOptimizers/KnetNLPModels.jl/paper/paper.md

 train_loader, test_loader = create_batch()
 ```

-To transfer the LeNet model using the FluxNLPModel constructor, one needs to pass the model that was defined in Flux, the loss function, as well as the train and test data loaders.
+To construct the LeNet model as a FluxNLPModel, one needs to pass the model that was defined in Flux, the loss function, as well as the train and test data loaders.
 Flux.jl allows flexibility to define any loss function we need.
-In this example, we will use the built-in `Flux.logitcrossentropy` function as our loss function.
+We will use the built-in `Flux.logitcrossentropy`.

 ```julia
 using FluxNLPModels